ahmadassaf/blog-posts/visualisations/README.md

     index.js
 ```

-Add each component to `visualisations/index.js`.
-The content-owned MDX renderer merges
+Add each component to `visualisations/index.js` as a dynamic import.
+The content-owned
+MDX renderer combines that catalogue with only the Gaudi primitives used by this
-that catalogue with Gaudi's generic MDX primitives, so articles can write
+content, so articles can write
 `<ComponentName />` without local imports.
 The host mounts this repository at
 `data/blog`, then imports `visualisations/MDXLayoutRenderer` as its client rendering
 boundary.